| The Studio Wardrobe |

-Kate Juliet Photography maintains a studio wardrobe, full of beautiful pieces for you to borrow for your session.
+Kate Juliet Photography maintains a studio wardrobe of beautifully curated pieces for you to borrow for your session.

 Most items have flexible sizing, so they may fit even if you regularly wear a size smaller or larger.
 In particular, dresses for maternity sessions may run larger.